“Our inventory is time – and it hasn’t changed. We need to sell every minute of every hour of every day for us to be successful.”

 I see dealerships that will schedule customers correctly, but still have the barrage of retired people trying to get donuts and coffee.
 So, they come in at the same time your business crowd comes in.
 Your business crowd has a faster pace.
 They need to come in, communicate and get to work.
 Your retired customers don’t have that same agenda.
 Many times they’ll want to show you pictures of the grandkids and talk about that trip they’re getting ready to take.
-They may not have an appointment, but our businessperson behind them does.
-So we are late in getting to our business appointment because we took this walkin.
+They may not have an appointment, but our business person behind them does.
+So we were late in getting to our business appointment because we took this walk in.
 We rush through the pictures of the grandkids and rush through the experience with the businessperson.
 We lose either way.

 Retraining Your Guests

 “Wow, you really want me to train my guests?”
 Yes, I do.
 We trained them back in 2008 that you don’t need an appointment.
 Just come on down!
 Now we need to train them again.
 Create word tracks for your staff, so that the outcome is what you want.
 You want a warm approach that shows the benefits of having an appointment.
 It’s really that simple.
 Example: “Mr. Smith, we’re starting to get very busy again.
 In the future, I recommend that you please call our appointment center prior to coming over.
 I would never want to turn you away or see you wait a long time.”